aitanagoca/Mastodon-Dynamo-App/README.md

 <img width="739" alt="Captura de pantalla 2024-03-13 a les 22 24 29" src="https://github.com/aitanagoca/Mastodon-Dynamo-App/assets/92036724/f569ae89-825c-4023-b454-85ac16f0c9f3">

-From the output, we can conclude that the Spark streaming application is successfully extracting hashtags from tweets and storing the data in DynamoDB.
-The data includes the frequency of each hashtag, the language of the tweet, and the tweet IDs where the hashtag appears.
-This information could be useful for analyzing trends in hashtag usage.
+From the output, we can conclude that the Spark streaming application is successfully extracting hashtags from toots and storing the data in DynamoDB.
+The data includes the frequency of each hashtag, the language of the toot, and the toot IDs where the hashtag appears.

 #### (PART 6.2) Writing from Dynamo DB